polymathrobotics/protective-stop/docs/Hardware.md

 ```

 ### Wire Soldering
 We will go through the wire soldering connections in the diagram above one by one.
+The color of the wires does not actually matter, but they are referred to throughout these instructions to enhance clarity.

 1. Stop Button to ESP32
 - Stop Button C → ESP32 D18 (Blue wire)